memtt/malt/README.md

 	[filter]
-	exe=                  ; Only apply malt on given exe (empty for all) childs=true           ; Instrument child processes or not
+	exe=                  ; Only apply malt on given exe (empty for all) childs=true           ; Instrument child processes or not enabled=true          ; Enable or disable MALT when threads start
 ```

 Option values can be overridden on the fly with command :